baudren/NoteOrganiser/README.md

     python setup.py install --user

 when in the main directory.
-It requires PySide, and pypandoc, which you can install with pip. **Be warned, PySide is a huge install**.
+It requires PySide, and pypandoc, which will be installed if not present. **Be warned, PySide is a huge install**.
+Go walk outside for a bit.

-    pip install pypandoc --user
-    pip install PySide --user

-To get you started, look at the file `example/pyside.md`.
+To get you started, look at the file `example/example.md`.

 Usage
 -----